 The process for buying cryptocurrency can be overly complex most of the time and can dissuade beginners from getting involved with the process.
 Platforms like PayPal can facilitate the buying process entirely and make cryptocurrencies accessible in a cost-efficient way.
-Ripple [XRP] is a cryptocurrency that focuses on frictionless global payments which makes it an attractive asset for a range of people; this guide will overview how to buy Ripple [XRP] with PayPal and get started with using the currency.
+Ripple [XRP] is a cryptocurrency that focuses on frictionless global payments which makes it an attractive asset for a range of people also considering that the Ripple price is predicted to increase by 2021; this guide will overview how to buy Ripple [XRP] with PayPal and get started with using the currency.

 While Ripple may seem extremely complex in its technological nature, using it as a payment option and buying it for investment purposes can be very simple with PayPal.
 Prior to beginning, ensure you have a valid PayPal account, funds that are linked to your PayPal, a valid internet connection, and verification documents such as a passport, proof of residence, and so on at your disposal.